Category A

-Vehicle with an engine capacity of over 50 cm3 or capable of speeds higher than 45 km/h are called motorcycles.
+Vehicle with an engine capacity of over 50 cc or capable of speeds higher than 45 km/h are called motorcycles.
 A motorcycle can have two or three wheels (for example, a motorcycle with a sidecar).
 Another example would be a trike, or a motorcycle with two symmetrical wheels on the front or rear axle.

 As a motorcycle is quite fast and a careless driver could cause a risky situation, motorcycles are divided into subcategories with their own technical restrictions and minimum ages for drivers.